axsaucedo/scalable-data-science/contents.md

 Similarly we can store the accuracy of the model Together with all the parameters that were used to compute it

 [NEXT]

-TODO
-Choosing the level of abstraction that you want to go - abastracting data vs abstracting all the way to the model

-[NEXT]